ufc-great/mpos/README.md

 #### Import Android components on Eclipse ADT

-Open Eclipse ADT and follow this steps (jump to next section if you know how to import in eclipse)
+Open Eclipse ADT and follow this steps (jump to next section if you know how to import in Eclipse)

 ```
 Import -> Android -> Existing Android Code Into Workspace
 ```
 ```
-Browser the path where Project was cloned '<cloned_path>/android' and click in "OK"
+Browser the path where the Project was cloned '<cloned_path>/android' and click in "OK" button
 ```
 ```
-Selected the “BenchImage2” and “MpOS API” to import and click in “Finish”
+Selected the “BenchImage2” and “MpOS API” projects to import and click in “Finish”
 ```
 ```
 In each project “BenchImage2” and “MpOS API” go in Properties -> Android -> Selected